imallona/fastder_analysis/README.md

 ## Known issues

 With old conda versions, the workflow may fail during environment activation with an assertion involving `CONDA_SHLVL` / `old_conda_shlvl`.
 A workaround is to run `export CONDA_SHLVL=0` before starting Snakemake, or to use a recent conda version.

+# Note

+By default, git clone <big-repo> does not fetch the contents of submodules.

+To clone including submodules: `git clone --recurse-submodules <big-repo-url>`

+If you already cloned the big repo and want to populate submodules afterward: `git submodule update --init --recursive`